Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Evolution of protostellar systems

-Some protostars are destroyed through tidal disruption events (TDEs).
+Some protostars are destroyed through TDEs.
 Fig. \ref{fig:snapshots_acc_tde}a shows a TDE of PS4 with PS2 at $t_* = 90.0$ yr for {\tt HAZ-6}.
 The impact parameter between them is $b = 1.59$ au.
 It is larger than the radius of PS2 $a_2 = 0.48$ au, but smaller than the tidal radius $r_{\rm tid} = 3.00$ au.
 During the collision, PS4 is strongly deformed by the tidal force of PS2, and dense arm-like structures form around PS2.
 The whole elongated structure is eventually accreted onto PS4.
 We also find a case where another protostar forms from the dense, deformed structure after TDEs.
 Fig. \ref{fig:snapshots_acc_tde}b shows a TDE of PS4 with PS1 and subsequent formation of PS8 for {\tt HAZ-5}.
-PS4 approaches PS1 at $t_* = 136$ yr with a large impact parameter $b = 3.82$ au compared to the protostellar radius $a_1 = 2.03$ au, and the specific angular momentum becomes temporarily larger (corresponding to $j^2 = 0.028$) than the critical value 0.02 for break-up (see Fig. \ref{fig:tm_H0522}).
-It is expected that a TDE occurs when a protostar approaches another one within its tidal radius calculated as $r_{\rm tid} = a_j (m_j / m_i)^{1/3}$, where $m_i$ and $m_j$ are the masses of PS$i$ and PS$j$, respectively \citep{Rees1988}.
+PS4 approaches PS1 at $t_* = 136$ yr with a large impact parameter $b = 3.82$ au compared to the protostellar radius $a_1 = 2.03$ au.
+Just after the interaction, the specific angular momentum of PS1 becomes temporarily larger (corresponding to $j^2 = 0.028$) than the critical value 0.02 for break-up (see Fig. \ref{fig:tm_H0522}).
 Although the impact parameter is larger than the tidal radius (2.30 au), TDE occurs in this case (11th and 12th columns in Tables \ref{tab:PSs_HA} and \ref{tab:PSs_HB}).
-Since the masses of PS4 and PS1 are comparable ($m_1 / m_4 = 3.82$), both protostars are deformed by each other's tidal force.
-In the classical theory of TDEs, large mass ratios ($m_j / m_i \gg 1$) have been assumed.
-In our simulations, the cross-section for the interaction becomes effectively larger than in the case with large mass ratios where only a smaller protostar deforms.
+Since the mass ratio between impacting and target protostars are comparable to the unity ($m_1/m_4 = 1.44$), they deforms through each other's tidal force, and the cross-section increases.